 Detailed Freshman College Planning Timeline

-- BEGIN A JOURNAL TO CHRONICLE HIGH SCHOOL.
+- BEGIN A JOURNAL TO CHRONICLE YOUR 9TH-12TH GRADE YEARS.
 Start this year to record all of your extra-curricular activities, honors, and awards in a journal!
 Begin this list with items from the summer preceding your 9th grade year.
-Update this list consistently throughout high school.
+Update this list consistently throughout the school years and your summers.
 You will reference this journal for future applications.

 Be specific about your participation: hours per day, days per week, and weeks per year

 Record your responsibilities for each activity.
 Use active verbs like “attend,” “help,” “prepare,” etc. (these may be placed in past tense for past activities)

 Reflect: What did you learn?
 How did it affect you?
 Is there a future field of interest you would like to pursue related to this activity?

 - START A COLLEGE FILE.
 Set up an accordion filer, binder with dividers, or a filer box where you can begin collecting college-related materials.
 In one section of this file consider keeping the work you are most proud of (1-3 pieces a year) for 9th-12th grades.
 Also collect report cards (with teacher comments) and any printed recognitions you have received.
 Collect information about opportunities, careers, and colleges that interest you.
 Here is an idea of the kind of categories you can create:

 - “High School Career”